 Psoriasis on the hands or other parts of the body is a chronic condition.
 A skin care regimen can help you manage it.
 If not managed, the psoriasis patches on your hands may cause skin to crack or bleed.

-If you’re continuing to experience psoriasis symptoms despite treatment, contact your doctor.
+After that, if you’re continuing to experience psoriasis symptoms despite treatment, contact your doctor.

-If you have joint pain or fever as well as psoriasis, discuss your symptoms with your doctor as you may be developing psoriatic arthritis.
+If you have joint pain or fever as well as psoriasis, discuss your symptoms with your doctor, as you may be developing psoriatic arthritis.